nayasinghania/cs122-project/README.md

 ## Installation and Setup Instructions
 1. Install miniconda by following the instructions as https://www.anaconda.com/docs/getting-started/installation.
 2. Install `matplotlib` with `conda install matplotlib`.
+3. Install `requests` with `conda install requests`.
-3. Once in the root of the project, run `python app.py` to get the application running.
+4. Once in the root of the project, run `python app.py` to get the application running.

 ## Changes/Updates We Would Pursue in the Future
 - Improve the UI to be more modern and visually appealing